-- Determine if you want a straight line or curved flower bed.
-Deb and Jeff (husband) prefer curved flower beds and used the shadows of rounded treetops to help create the flowing shape of their beds.
+First, determine if you want a straight line or curved flower bed.
+Deb prefers curved flower beds and used the shadows of rounded treetops to help create the flowing shape of their beds.
 Use a garden hose to help create a shape you like and then spray paint the shape.
 Follow the sprayed line with a shovel and begin digging out your flower beds.

-Favorite Plant to Use in Her Garden
+Deb’s Favorite Plant to Use in a Garden

+HOSTA!
 You can’t kill them, they have wonderful varieties and come in all different sizes.

 They can be cut and added to beautiful flower arrangements.
 Here is a flower arrangement that Deb made for me last summer.
 Notice the hosta leaves around the base.

-Toledo Nurseries of Choice:
+Toledo Nurseries of Choice

 - Nature’s Corner – great for finding native plants